 This paper offers insight into key technologies and solutions that integrate operational needs with digital insight to optimize efficiencies for offshore floating production units.

-ABS has been helping to enable safe offshore energy production since the earliest days of operations.
+ABS has been helping to enable safer offshore production since the earliest days of operations.

-In 1975, we provided classification services for the offshore industry’s inaugural floating production system and classed the first floating production, storage and offloading (FPSO) unit in 1978.
+In 1975, we provided classification services for the offshore industry’s inaugural floating production system.
+Over the decades, ABS classed the first floating production, storage and offloading (FPSO) vessel in US waters, classed the industry’s first semisubmersible production unit, verified the first tension-leg platform (TLP) in the Gulf of Mexico, and classed the first production spar.
 Today, we are still the classification and verification authority for offshore production units.

-In US waters, where we work closely with the US Coast Guard (USCG) and Bureau of Safety and Environmental Enforcement (BSEE), ABS has classed nearly all of the existing floating installations working in the Gulf of Mexico.
-We remain the only classification society authorized to act on behalf of the USCG to certify floating offshore installation and FPSO design and equipment for the US Outer Continental Shelf.
+Working closely with the US Coast Guard (USCG) and Bureau of Safety and Environmental Enforcement (BSEE), ABS has provided services for nearly all of the existing floating installations working in the Gulf of Mexico.
+We remain the only classification society authorized to act on behalf of the USCG to inspect and approve floating offshore design, construction, installation, and equipment for the US Outer Continental Shelf.
+ABS has also acted as Certified Verification Agent (CVA) for BSEE on the majority of the floating production units operating in the Gulf of Mexico.

 Rules for Building and Classing Floating Production Installations